Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Algorithm

 \subsection{Pre-Scored HyperAttention}

 Algorithm \ref{alg:prescore} ranks the $n$ keys in a single pass.
 Given a stochastically perturbed matrix $K'$ of keys, it offers two routes: (i) a one-shot $k$-means/$k$-median call that returns the $s$ closest keys to $k=d{+}1$ centroids, or (ii) a fast leverage-score sketch.
-Theorems \ref{thm1} and \ref{thm2} in Section \ref{sec:matrix_structure} guarantee that both routes isolate all $\Theta(\epsilon)$-heavy keys with exponentially small failure probability.
-The full model and assumptions are given in Section § \ref{sec:matrix_structure}).
+We set the number of clusters to $d{+}1$: one centroid per latent orthogonal direction ($d$) plus a single residual bucket for noise/no-signal keys.
+In the planted–subspace model in algorithm section, this matches the ground-truth partition and guarantees the within–cluster variance term is $O(\sigma_S^2)$ while the between–cluster gap remains $\Omega(1)$ by Lemma \ref{lem2}.
+Theorems \ref{thm1} and \ref{thm2} guarantee that both routes isolate all $\Theta(\epsilon)$-heavy keys with exponentially small failure probability.
+The full model and assumptions are given after Algorithm \ref{alg:psha}.
+Lines 3–7 execute in $O(nd_k)$ time for clustering, and $O(nd_k\!\log d_k)$ for leverage scores.